Dareck7/htb/penetration_testing_process.md

 ```
 Finally, the documentation is completed and presented to our client as a formal report deliverable.
 Afterward, we may hold a report walkthrough meeting to clarify anything about our testing or results and provide any needed support to personnel tasked with remediating our findings.

+Once testing is complete, we should perform any necessary cleanup, such as deleting tools/scripts uploaded to target systems, reverting any (minor) configuration changes we may have made, etc.
+- We should not keep any Personal Identifiable Information (PII), potentially incriminating info, or other sensitive data we came across throughout testing.

+Our report deliverable should consist of the following:

+    An attack chain (in the event of full internal compromise or external to internal access) detailing steps taken to achieve compromise
+    A strong executive summary that a non-technical audience can understand
+    Detailed findings specific to the client's environment that include a risk rating, finding impact, remediation recommendations, and high-quality external references related to the issue
+    Adequate steps to reproduce each finding so the team responsible for remediation can understand and test the issue while putting fixes in place
+    Near, medium, and long-term recommendations specific to the environment
+    Appendices which include information such as the target scope, OSINT data (if relevant to the engagement), password cracking analysis (if relevant), discovered ports/services, compromised hosts, compromised accounts, files transferred to client-owned systems, any account creation/system modifications, an Active Directory security analysis (if relevant), relevant scan data/supplementary documentation, and any other information necessary to explain a specific finding or recommendation further

+@@ We should not be implementing changes ourselves or even giving precise remediation advice (i.e., for SQL Injection, we may say "sanitize user input" but not give the client a rewritten piece of code). @@

+We should ensure that any systems used to connect to the client's systems or process data have been wiped or destroyed and that any artifacts leftover from the engagement are stored securely (encrypted) per our firm's policy and per contractual obligations to our client.

+What designation do we typically give a report when it is first delivered to a client for a chance to review and comment?
+DRAFR
 ```
 <br>